 You might think you’re done but the first time you run your wood under water it will become rough again.
 To avoid this issue, wipe the wood with a wet towel and it will raise the grain.
 At this point you just need to repeat the sanding steps above and start with 80 grit sandpaper.

 With the cutting board officially complete, now it’s time to make it shine and protect it.
 Wipe with some cutting board oil and what was already a great looking cutting board becomes gorgeous!
 At this point it is ready to use!
+Now you officially have a whale cutting board!
 To keep the life of the cutting board up, make sure to put the oil on it daily for the first week, then once a week for a few weeks, then once a month.